pedrororatto/pedrororatto/README.md

 ## About me

 With 3.5+ years of experience in backend and full-stack development, specializing in designing scalable architectures and efficient data processing systems, I'm currently working at Jump Tecnologia as a backend developer.
 Studying bachelor's degree in information systems at UNESP.  have experience developing small to medium-sized web applications (fullstack), APIs, and microservices, mainly using PHP, Laravel, and Vue.js.
-I've also worked with WordPress for landing pages and used Python, machine learning and Data Science in college to develop my Scientific Initiation and “TCC”.
+I've also worked with WordPress for landing pages and used Python, machine learning and Data Science in college to develop my Scientific Initiation and Final Project.
 I love creating and participating in projects that impact people in a good way!

 ## Technologies